epubsynth

 </nav>

 respectively.
-The fields are nav
+The fields are nav, the contents of

-after substitution, as well as
+--template-toc-nav after substitution, as well as

-with the same meaning as
+dc_title and file with the same meaning as

 before.